-CME planners and faculty may have financial relationships with ineligible companies that could create potential conflicts of interest.
+Continuing medical education (CME) planners and faculty members may have financial relationships with ineligible companies that create potential conflicts of interest.

-This FAQ is a user-friendly version of the “Standard 3: Identify, Mitigate, and Disclose Relevant Financial Relationships”, available on the ACCME’s website.
+This FAQ is a user-friendly version of “Standard 3: Identify, Mitigate, and Disclose Relevant Financial Relationships”, which is available on the Accreditation Council for Continuing Medical Education (ACCME) website.

 Examples of ineligible companies include:

-- advertising, marketing, or communication firms whose clients are ineligible companies;
+- advertising, marketing, or communications firms whose clients are ineligible companies;

 - compounding pharmacies that manufacture proprietary compounds;